Skip to content

 How to set up OpenVPN server on GL.iNet routers

 This tutorial will show you how to set up an OpenVPN server on GL.iNet routers.
 A VPN server allows you to establish a secure connection to your home or office network remotely.
-With a GL.iNet router, you can set up your OpenVPN server in minutes.
+With a GL.iNet router, you can set up an OpenVPN server in a few minutes.

-Before you start, make sure to check the following requirements:
+Before you start, make sure you meet the following requirements

 Setting up an OpenVPN server requires a public IP address.
-To check if you have one, follow these steps.
+To check if you have one, refer to this link.

 Port forwarding

-If your GL.iNet router is connected to a primary router, you will have to set up port forwarding on the primary router.
+If your GL.iNet router is connected behind a primary router, set up port forwarding on the primary router.

 1. Log in to your router